 Brentwood rallied in the 4th quarter as it scored 27 points to Episcopal's 10 and came away with the 74-68 win.
 Brandan Wright, Brentwood's 6-foot-9 power forward (No. 1 PF, Scout.com), hit for 31 points and 6 rebounds.
 For his efforts during the tournament he was named the MVP of the event but he had assistance.

-Numerous Brentwood players stepped up late in the contest, including Brandon Brown who drilled a crucial 3-pointer late and Josh Bone who went for 19 and raised his level of play.
+Numerous Brentwood players stepped up late in the contest, including Brandon Brown who drilled a crucial 3-pointer late and Josh Bone who went for 19 and raised his level of play to an even higher degree.

 During the event, Wright spent most of his time dominating in the paint.
 However, in the title game he was more perimeter oriented than any other contest here in Florida.
 Then, it got time to go to work inside and he delivered the goods with critical skilled buckets inside.